-Developmental: By understanding where a child is developmentally, the clinician is able to better plan an appropriate treatment program for the child.
-The six steps on the developmental ladder Greenspan describes include:
+Developmental: By understanding where they are developmentally, the clinician is able to better plan an appropriate treatment program.
+The six steps Greenspan describes include:

 Individual Differences